SteveRMann/lsall/README.md

 # Install
-To download the script to your Ubuntu computer using the terminal, you can follow these steps:
+To download the script to your Linux computer using the terminal, you can follow these steps:

-1. Open the terminal on your Ubuntu computer.
+1. Open the terminal on your Linux computer.

 2. Navigate to the directory where you want to download the script.
 For example, if you want to download the script to your home directory, you can use the following command:
 ```